Nachtfeuer/covid19/README.md

 pip install requests numpy pandas matplotlib click
 ```

-With this you simply can run the script like this:
+With this you simply can run the script like this (depending on the options you have choosen):

 ```
 python visualize.py